 In The Simpsons episode Dude, Where's My Ranch?
 Byrne produces Homer's song about Ned Flanders.
 In typical fashion Byrne also tries to make an "extended salsa mix" of the original Flanders' song, with the lyrics, "¡No nos gusta Flanders! ¡Es un hombre stupido".
 Ay caramba.

 Arcade Fire and David Byrne are an absolute dream team.
 Byrne supplied backing vocals on Arcade Fire's 'Speaking In Tongues' which appeared on the deluxe edition of their 2010 scorcher 'The Suburbs'.
-Not stopping there the Talking Heads singer also released a mammoth album with Annie Clark of St. Vincent last year, 'Love This Giant'.
+Not stopping there the Talking Heads singer also released a mammoth album with Annie Clark of St. Vincent in 2012, 'Love This Giant'.
 He's got an eye for talent and he's trendier than a ruddy hashtag.

 Synonymous with David Byrne is his ability to keep tailors busy.
 In Stop Making Sense, Byrne comes out for 'Girlfriend Is Better' (the lyrics of which make up the title of the film) in a suit which is bigger than One Direction's fan base.
 Sure he may look like a pupil whose parents have intentionally bought him a big uniform in the hope that he'll fit it over time, but with his unbeatable bedroom-dancing it's just altogether sharp.

 David Byrne is so fascinating he can actually interview himself several times and it would be more interesting than the doggerel spouting out of most presenters' mouths.
 He interviews himself as a lady, a punk, an older gentleman and it's all a bit Twin Peaks, but when interviewing yourself is this much fun - who'd want to start making sense?